SharedTasksInTheDH/sharedtasksinthedh.github.io/_posts/2017-03-31-final-version.md

 Gérard Genette.
 Narrative Discourse.
 An Essay in Method.
 Ithaca, N.Y: Cornell University Press, 1980.

-Evelyn Gius and Jacke, Janina.
+Evelyn Gius and Janina Jacke.
 The Hermeneutic Profit of Annotation.
 On preventing and fostering disagreement in literary text analysis.
 International Journal of Humanities and Arts Computing, forthcoming.

 Eduard Hovy and Julia Lavid.
 Towards a ‘science’ of corpus annotation: A new methodological challenge for corpus linguistics.
 International Journal of Translation Studies, 22(1), January 2010.